 a new site to record and promote Gay History, Queer History, LGBT History with a Scottish slant.

-This site has been moved to a new host and is in process of being updated.
+This site has been moved to a new host so the native urls containing "ntlworld.com" are no longer valid.

-Ian Dunn starts Scottish Minorites Group (SMG) in 1969
+Ian Dunn starts Scottish Minorities Group (SMG) in 1969